Granite Construction's (GVA) CEO James Roberts on Q3 2017 Results - Earnings Call Transcript

 Before I give the call over to Laurel to discuss our results and guidance, let’s focus first on our operational performance and on our growth outlook.
 I begin today with a large project construction segment.
 In the third quarter performance was impacted by accelerated work on a number of challenging projects that representative significant amount of segment revenue.
 We are working diligently to finish these projects as quickly as possible in the remainder of 2017 and 2018.
 We continue to focus on project selection, partner selection, project duration and owner dynamics was significantly higher return expectations and our sights and in our bids.

 Looking ahead, steady performance across the newer project in our large project portfolio combined with the steady stream of project wins provides our teams with diverse opportunities to improve operational and financial performance.
 We were pleased to add two projects to segment backlog in the quarter.
-Our federal group was awarded a $165 million contract by enabled facilities engineering command pacific that are notice NASDAQ.
+Our federal group was awarded a $165 million contract by the Naval Facilities Engineering Command Pacific that are known as NAVFAC. for the Finegayan Utilities and Site Improvements Phase I project in Guam.

-For the [indiscernible] and utilities and sight improvement Phase 1 project in Guam.
 Granite is the consolidating partner with 55% of the contract.
 We also recently were awarded a nearly $410 million bridge project near Chesapeake Virginia.
 We've a 50% share of this granite land and consolidated project; these solid additions are right in line with our focus to reshape our project portfolio with smaller granite sponsored jobs.

 Next our construction segment continued its strong performance in the third quarter, solid execution on near record backlog continued to fuel our team strong results.
 The diverse businesses that comprised the construction segment delivered nearly 25% revenue growth in the quarter and margins expanded in the quarter to a very healthy 15.8% resulting from nearly 28% gross profit growth.
 While some of this pickup in activity certainly has tied the recovery from our muddy first quarter, strong project bookings continue to be order of the day.
 Markets continue to offer broad opportunities and our teams continue to capitalize, so even though we've burned some backlog in the quarter, construction segment backlog above the $1 billion mark with the sixth consecutive quarter bodes well for our outlook.